equinor/appsec-owasptop10wrkshp/README.md

 sub-option feature of the basic.py module.
 This flaw allows an attacker to obtain sensitive information.
 The highest threat from this vulnerability is to confidentiality.

+---

+## How to start presentation

+To start the presentation, "Live server" extension in Visual Studio Code is used.
+After this is installed, a button on the toolbar in the bottom of Visual Studio Code with the name of "Go Live" will appear.
+Press this and select the "Prez" folder when the browser opens in order to start a local presentation.

+## Export as PDF

+In order to export the presentation as PDF, you need to have decktape installed.
+The command to export this using DeckTape is: decktape reveal --size 1920x1080 http://localhost:5500/prez OwaspWorkshop.pdf
+Note: the localhost url needs to match the one you're hosting the presentation with in the step above.